eclipse-keyple/keyple-website/content/docs/developer-guide/develop-ticketing-app-remote.md

 ## Overview

-**Keyple provides the "Keyple Remote Plugin" solution which allows a terminal to communicate with a smart card reader available in another terminal**.
+**Keyple provides the "Keyple Remote Plugins" solution which allows a terminal to communicate with a smart card reader available in another terminal**.

 In this way, you can manage transactions within a distributed architecture.

-The diagram below shows the role of the **Keyple Remote Plugin** components in the software layers used in a distributed architecture :
+The diagram below shows the role of the **Keyple Remote Plugins** components in the software layers used in a distributed architecture :

 {{< figure library="true" src="remote-plugin/component/Remote_Component_Overview.svg" title="" >}}

 ## How to use it ?

 1. In pre-requisite, read page [Develop a Local Ticketing Application]({{< relref "develop-ticketing-app-local.md" >}}) to understand the main concepts of Keyple in a local application.
-1. Read chapter [Concepts](#concepts) to understand the main terms and concepts of the **Keyple Remote Plugin** solution.
+1. Read chapter [Concepts](#concepts) to understand the main terms and concepts of the **Keyple Remote Plugins** solution.
 1. Read the introduction of chapter [Remote Plugins](#remote-plugins) to be informed about the different remote plugins and APIs proposed by the solution.
 1. Using chapter [Use cases](#use-cases), find your use case.
 This will help you to determine exactly which library and API to use.
 1. Using chapter [Download](#download), import into your project the libraries specified by your use case.